IIT-EnergySystemModels/openTEPES/doc/rst/QA.rst

    Time (periods, load levels)

-   Network (nodes, lines, DC power flow)
+   Network (nodes, lines, transportation or DC power flow, ohmic losses)

    Stochasticity (scenarios)

-   Binary investment decisions (generators, transmission lines, etc.), operation decisions (commitment, startup, shutdown, etc.)
+   Binary investment decisions (generators, storage, transmission lines, etc.), operation decisions (commitment, startup, shutdown, etc.), mutual exclusivity

-- As a rule of thumb, an optimization problem needs 1 GB of memory for every 1 million rows
+- As a rule of thumb, a linear optimization problem requires 1 GB of memory for every 1 million rows

 - So, depending on the size of the optimization problem and the available memory, you may or may not be able to run it on your PC.
 As an example, the case studies provided can be run in a laptop with 16 MB of memory.